-Audrey Greenberg is helping to lead the charge of the Biotech boom as Executive Managing Director of a revolutionary company that’s bringing much needed manufacturing capacity to the Life Sciences.
+Audrey Greenberg is helping to lead the charge of the Biotech boom as Co-Founder and Executive Managing Director of a revolutionary company that’s bringing much needed manufacturing capacity to the Life Sciences.
 At The Discovery Labs, Greenberg fosters an environment and executes on ideas that support the company’s mission to eliminate the barriers between patients and the cures they so desperately need through seamless access to incubator, lab, office, and manufacturing space and capacity required to produce cell and gene therapies.
 Greenberg states, “It’s all about eliminating the bottlenecks in the path to commercialization.”

 As a financial expert, a startup leader, a woman in business, and a world traveler with an active family life, Greenberg has found that the secret to success is to stand your ground and surround yourself with the right partners.
 Greenberg sat down to tell us how she finds the “good athletes” with the right attitude to contribute to her ambitious vision, and how growing and trusting her own abilities has served her in her career.

 Q: Why did you choose a career in finance, and what type of work has proven most rewarding?

 A: I’ve always loved working in the financial markets, especially derivatives, and spent my early career on the trading desk at Morgan Stanley.
 I like taking calculated risks, understanding a trading range and how to take advantage of spreads.
 The work is like a brain teaser with highly technical rules.
 I was also fascinated by tax strategy, which is another interesting aspect of finance from a deal-structuring perspective.
 These skills ultimately led to my career in real estate due to the tax advantaged aspect of this asset class.
 In tax and derivatives, it’s about capitalizing on the markets and rules while staying within the guidelines.
 I bring a creative energy to solve the problem.

 Q: For most of your career, you served as a Chief Financial Officer, and now you’re managing a massive life sciences community.
 How is your current role different and why was it appealing?